 Last Saturday I attended a great lecture at WordCamp Ilolio — “Managing your online presence on Google Search” presented by Aldrich Christopher (Webmaster Outreach Strategist at Google Asia Pacific).
 To help my readers improve their own websites, I wanted to share the three SEO tips that Google specifically recommends for doing well on search.
 Here they are (I’ll unpack them below).

 1. Users come first

 This was Aldrich’s first and most important tip.
-Focus your efforts on creating fresh, unique and visual content that is easy to read.
+Focus your efforts on creating fresh, unique (and visual) content that is easy to read.
 Content stuffed with keywords that sounds mechanical and boring quickly turns readers away.

 When readers lose interest in your website they leave, quickly.
 Often causing your website to have a high ‘bounce‘ rate.
-The term ‘bounce‘ refers to somebody who lands on your website after clicking on a google search, then leaves before visiting another page.
+The term ‘bounce‘ refers to somebody who lands on your website after clicking through a google search, then leaves before visiting another page.
 Google tends to rank sites with more traffic and lower bounce rates over sites with less traffic and high bounce rates.